 Paying taxes is part of being a citizen that nobody really likes.
 The rules are too complicated and hard to follow.
 However, due to their age, seniors can take advantage of several special rules to get a higher tax return.
 Let’s have a closer look at some of these special rules.

 Health is what old people talk about the most.
 This is not surprising, because being old often means spending a lot of time and money on necessary medical procedures.
 Young people can also qualify for deduction connected with medical and dental expenses, but their expenses need to be high enough to be eligible.
 Older people who live on low or fixed incomes and incur high medical expenses can easily meet the threshold of 7.5 percent of adjustable gross income.
 Expect to receive a deduction for artificial teeth, insurance premiums or wheelchairs.
 More comprehensive information about medical and dental expenses can be found at the IRS website.

 If you and/or your spouse are older than 65 years, you are entitled to a higher standard deduction.
 If for some reason you and/or your spouse are blind, you can also get a higher standard deduction.
 You can find more information about it in the instructions to Form 1040 and 1040A.

 3. Taking care of dependants

 Soaring living costs are forcing more and more generations under one roof.
 This often leads to seniors paying for most of the expenses in the family.
-Having more life experience, you can surely try to teach your children and grandchildren how to save money as they study in college and often use a reliable essay writing service that can write my essay.
+Having more life experience, you can surely try to teach your children and grandchildren how to save money as they study in college and often use a reliable essay writing service that can write my essay and writer from Edubirdie.
 However, if they are unwilling to change their lifestyle, make sure you claim them as dependents so that you can receive an additional tax break.